 Whether you’re completely renovating your space, or buying your first kitchen, finding a worktop to perfectly suit your needs is vital.
 It’s an area I would always suggest allocating a chunk of your budget too, as well.
 The surface you choose needs to be durable, long-lasting, hard-wearing and, of course look good too.

 No one wants to be too afraid to put anything down on in case it marks or scratches, right?
 So, together with Sally Smith, I’ve put together a helpful guide with everything you need to know about kitchen worktops…

 If you’re a keen cook, then this worktop could be one to consider when browsing different kitchen worktops.
 Sintered stone is a composition of natural materials, fused together using pressure and a very high heat, known as sintering.
 Being heat and temperature resistant, non-porous and having antibacterial properties are ideal if you kneading dough straight onto the surface, for example.
 Lapitec and Dekton offer the beauty of natural stone, but with added durability.

 - Stone oozes a timeless charm and, if well maintained, can last a lifetime

 - Granite and quartz are highly resistant to stains and scratches

-- Granite and quartz are also among the most expensive options.
+- Granite and natural stones are also among the most expensive options.

 Granite and quartz are very low maintenance, requiring sealing when installed and up to 10 years later.